Mayitobp/Mayitobp/README.md

 # 👋 Hi, I’m @Mayitobp , I'm a Telecommunications and Electronics Ingineer
 - I’m interested in become a Senior Dev.
 - I’m currently learning ...
-Flask , Django and connect them with React Front-End
+Flask , Django, FastAPI.
+- Junior development with LangChain and LLM's
 -
 - 📫 How to reach me ...
 -           mayitobp99@gmail.com